hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/quiz08.md

   A. RSA is an asymmetric key establishment algorithm intended to output symmetric keys.<br>
   B. RSA is a symmetric key establishment algorithm intended to output asymmetric keys.<br>
   C. DH is a symmetric key establishment algorithm intended to output asymmetric keys.<br>
-  D. DH is on asymmetric key establishment algorithm intended to output symmetric keys.<br>
+  D. DH is an asymmetric key establishment algorithm intended to output symmetric keys.<br>

   Answer: <br><br>